Multiple Ways to Exploiting PUT Method

 As seen from the below screenshot, the nmap.php file has been uploaded successfully.

-Simultaneously, open Metasploit MSF console and use multi/handler; then go back to previously uploaded nmap.php file and run it.
-As can be seen below, this will give us a meterpreter session.
+Simultaneously, open the Metasploit MSF console and use multi/handler; then go back to the previously uploaded nmap.php file and run it.
+As can be seen below, this will give us a Meterpreter session.

 Poster

-The poster is a Firefox Add-on and a developer tool for interacting with web services to let the end-user trigger the HTTP requests with parameters like GET, POST, PUT and DELETE and also enables to set the entity body, and content type
+The poster is a Firefox Add-on and a developer tool for interacting with web services to let the end-user trigger the HTTP requests with parameters like GET, POST, PUT and DELETE and also enables setting the entity body and content type

 Prepare the malicious file poster.php that you would like to upload to the target machine.
-Install the Poster plug-in from Firefox Add-on.
+Install the Poster plug-in from Firefox Add-ons.
 Click on the tools from the menu bar.
 And then click on Poster from the drop-down menu.
 The following dialog box will open.
-Type the URL as mentioned in the screenshot and provide the path of the malicious file to be uploaded via Browse option and finally click on PUT action.
+Enter the URL as mentioned in the screenshot, provide the path of the malicious file to upload via the Browse option, and finally click on the PUT action.

 Simultaneously, open Metasploit MSF console and use multi/handler; then go back to previously uploaded poster.php file and run it.
 This will give us a meterpreter session.